leonardo-simeone/online-gaming-club/README.md

 ### Functionality

-* I also tested effectiveness and efficiency in the links available in the website site, I made sure that all links work as intended and that the user can navigate and find information in the site easily.
+* I also tested effectiveness and efficiency in the links available in the website, I made sure that all links work as intended and that the user can navigate and find information in the site easily.

 ![Links Test](documentation/links-test.png)